Trudi Jane Wyatt, MA, RP, CCC

 So, clients can expect their beliefs and values to be respected in psychotherapy.
 The therapist will help them explore and examine their thinking, not tell them what to think.

-To discuss how CBT and/or other modalities, delivered in collaboration with a psychotherapist, might be able to assist you with your situation, feel free to call or email me to set up a brief free initial telephone consultation.
+To discuss how CBT and/or other modalities, delivered in collaboration with a psychotherapist, might be able to assist you with your situation, feel free to contact me to set up a brief free initial telephone consultation.

 Note that this post is not psychotherapy / counselling; please contact me or another professional if you require these services.
 If you need urgent support, consider Toronto Distress Centres at 416.408.4357.
 If you need immediate help, call 911 or go to your local Emergency Room.
 Note this post is for information only, does not imply that a professional relationship has been established with readers, is not advice, and does not imply intent to provide professional services to readers.
 Intended audience: Current adult residents of the Canadian province of Ontario only.